A 4-step Process to License your patent portfolio

-- Which are the patents which are not related to your products but might useful to other companies that are not your competitors?
+- Which are the patents which are not related to your products but might be useful to other companies that are not your competitors?

 - Which are the patents that were once used but we have moved to latest technology and those might be useful for the companies that are still holding to old technology?

-- Next, you need to assess how big is the market that you are going to target.
+- Next, you need to assess the size of the market that you are going to target.
 Filter out the patents accordingly.
-One tip – here you may want to consider patents that encompass companies from variety of industries so as to help you cover big market.
+One tip – here you may want to consider patents that encompass companies from variety of industries so as to help you can cover a huge proportion of market.

 - Next check the size of the companies working in that domain.
 The bigger the better.

 All in all, this step helps you in two ways: first, you get to know the patents that could be licensed and second, it gives you the patents that are of no use.
-You may decide to abandon such patents.
-Here is one strategy that can help you in this pursuit if you decide so : A Patent Abandonment Strategy
+You might abandon those patents or you could license them too.

 Finding the companies that could be your licensee